Ledovecek/LeagueOfLegendsEasyQuit/README.md

 # LeagueOfLegendsEasyQuit

-Project, that save your life.
+Project, that will save your life.

 ## Usage